Stellenbosch (House of Assembly of South Africa constituency): History

 Stellenbosch, like the rest of the Western Cape, started out as a safe seat for the South African Party and over time gradually became a safe seat for the National Party.
 Its most notable early MP was John X. Merriman, the last Prime Minister of the Cape Colony, who notably had fought to apply the Cape Qualified Franchise across South Africa, and was one of few MPs to vote against the Natives Land Act, 1913.
 Merriman was in his seventies by the time he represented Stellenbosch, and stood down at the 1924 election, but the SAP continued to hold the seat for one more term before losing it to the NP in 1929.
-Bruckner de Villiers, Stellenbosch’s first Nationalist MP, was among the 19 Nationalists who joined D. F. Malan’s Purified National Party, but this was evidently a bridge too far for Stellenbosch’s electorate, who narrowly elected United Party candidate Henry Allan Fagan over him in 1938.
+W. B. de Villiers, Stellenbosch’s first Nationalist MP, was among the 19 Nationalists who joined D. F. Malan’s Purified National Party, but this was evidently a bridge too far for Stellenbosch’s electorate, who narrowly elected United Party candidate Henry Allan Fagan over him in 1938.

 Fagan, a protégé of J. B. M. Hertzog, followed Hertzog back into the National Party when South Africa entered the Second World War, and from then on, Stellenbosch would consistently be held by the NP.
 Its longest-serving MP, Hennie Smit (not to be confused with the later George MP of the same name), served in the cabinets of John Vorster and P. W. Botha, and was known as a verlig (moderate) NP member.
 He resigned from the House in 1982 to take up a post on the newly-created President's Council, and was replaced by fellow moderate Piet Marais, who served as Minister of Education under F. W. de Klerk and was involved in the drafting of the post-apartheid constitution.